Reuse Custom Code in Stateflow Charts

 return_val = function_name(arg1,arg2,...)

-Do not share fixed-point data between your custom code and your Stateflow chart.
+statements in custom code.
+To share constants between your chart and your custom code, use static global constants instead of macros.Do not share fixed-point data between your custom code and your Stateflow chart.

-Specify Relative Paths to Your Custom Code
+Specify Relative Paths to Custom Code

-When you update your model or start the simulation, the model searches for the custom code files in these folders:
+When you update your model or start the simulation, the model searches for custom code files in these folders:

-The model folder (if this folder is different from the current folder)
+Model folder (if this folder is different from the current folder)

-The custom list of folders that you specify
+Custom list of folders that you specify

-You can specify the location of your custom code by using paths relative to one of
+You can specify the location of your custom code by using paths relative to one of these

 CustomCode/SourceFiles

-and
+and CustomCode/HeaderFiles

-relative paths of the subfolders.
+the relative paths of the subfolders.

-Alternatively, you can use relative path names to specify the header and source files individually:
+Alternatively, you can use relative pathnames to specify the header and source files individually:

-Under Include headers, enter:
+Under Include headers, enter this pathname.

 #include "./CustomCode/HeaderFiles/sf_custom_code_constants_vars_fcns_hdr.h"

-Under Source files, enter:
+Under Source files, enter this pathname.

 ./CustomCode/HeaderFiles/sf_custom_code_constants_vars_fcns_src.c